Machu Picchu Was Everything I Expected

 Steep cobblestone streets that destroy your lungs at altitude.

-It has a slower, more creative energy than the center of Cusco.
+The neighborhood moves at a slower pace than the center of Cusco.

-Some of the best food I’ve had while traveling.
+Some of the best meals I’ve had anywhere.

 Fresh ceviche.